juxt/yada/dev/resources/comparison-guide.md

 user to compose interceptor chains to add functionality.
 In comparison, yada attempts to do more 'out of the box', with features such as Swagger and content-negotiation built-in rather than implemented as extensions.
-Arguably this make things easier for the developer.
+Arguably this makes things easier for the developer.

+In Pedestal, routing and resource behavior are closely tied together.
+Resource behavior, such as which content headers are produced, security policies and parameter extraction are all defined as separate interceptors, rather than in the handler itself which ends up being a simple function.
+Therefore there is no way to consider and reason about resources outside of the routing structure in which they are situated.
+In yada, the philosophy is for all resources to be fully fledged Aleph handlers (and at some point in the future, fully-compliant Ring handlers which can be used anywhere).

-yada is based on Zach Tellman's Aleph, which is ultimately based on Netty.
+yada is currently dependent upon Zach Tellman's Aleph, which is ultimately based on Netty.
 It also uses manifold chains for async.
 In comparison, Pedestal is focussed more towards J2EE servlet containers and uses core.async directly.